MaryamMansour/slash-task/README.md

 This project follows Clean Architecture principles with BLoC state management.
 It consists of Data, Domain, and Presentation layers.

+(The development of this project follows a Git branching model from the master branch there's the home branch)
 # Architecture
 Clean Architecture